 There are three categories:

 - Spouse: you are legally married to your sponsor.
-Note that same-sex couple are recognized as long as the marriage is legal according to both the law of the place where the marriage occurred and under Canadian law.
+Note that same-sex couples are recognized as long as the marriage is legal according to both the law of the place where the marriage occurred and under Canadian law.

 - Common-law partner: you have been living together in a conjugal relationship for at least one year in a continuous 12-month period that was not interrupted.